 The official Lunar New Year also known as Chinese New Year (CNY) celebrations is between 2 to 3 working days (in accordance to the designated public holidays) but the feasting of CNY goodies typically last for a full 15 days or more (depending on how kiasu your family stock up on festive snacks and goodies.
 Just when you think you have survived the first few days of CNY holidays and your stomach is taking a break from the endless flow of pastries, nuts and soft drinks, the next weekend arrives and the same house visit ritual begins again!
 We are here with the calories facts of popular CNY goodies and tips to help you keep your holiday spirit high but your waistline low!
+We know it is sinful but a good air fryer can make someone of these goodies even tastier!

 1. Bak Kwa (229kcal per slice)